vmedv/Benchmark-v700-performance-prediction/ADDING_NEW_WORKLOAD.md

 ### Distribution

-The `SkewedUniformDistribution` depends on two variables `hotSize` and `hotProb`.
+The `SkewedUniformDistribution` depends on two variables `hotSize` and `hotRatio`.
-The range is divided into two interval: the random variable returns from first interval with `hotProb%` probability and from second with `100 - hotProb%`;
+The range is divided into two interval: the random variable returns from first interval with `hotRatio%` probability and from second with `100 - hotRatio%`;
 the size of first interval is `range * hotSize`, the size of second if `range * (1 - hotSize).
 The random variable in intervals chooses uniformly.